-You are cordially invited to attend the annual meeting of stockholders of KVH Industries, Inc., Our meeting will be held at the offices of KVH Industries, Inc., 50 Enterprise Center, Middletown, Rhode Island, on Wednesday, May 21, 2008, beginning at 11:00 a.m. local time.
+You are cordially invited to attend the annual meeting of stockholders of KVH Industries, Inc., Our meeting will be held at the offices of KVH Industries, Inc., 50 Enterprise Center, Middletown, Rhode Island, on Wednesday, May 26, 2010, beginning at 11:00 a.m. local time.

-At this year's annual meeting, stockholders will be asked to elect three directors; to approve an amendment to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan to increase the number of shares of our common stock issuable under the plan; to approve an amendment to KVH Industries, Inc. Amended and Restated 1996 Employee Stock Purchase Plan to increase the number of shares of our common stock issuable under the plan; and to vote upon any other matters appropriate to the meeting.
+At this year's annual meeting, stockholders will be asked to take the following actions:

+- · elect two directors; - approve an amendment to our certificate of incorporation to increase the number of authorized shares of common stock; - approve amendments to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan to increase the number of shares of our common stock issuable under the plan and to make certain other changes to the plan; - approve an amendment to the KVH Industries, Inc. Amended and Restated 1996 Employee Stock Purchase Plan to increase the number of shares of our common stock issuable under the plan; - · ratify the appointment of KPMG LLP as our independent registered public accounting firm; and - vote upon any other matters appropriate to the meeting.

 We have provided additional information about these items and the annual meeting in the attached notice of annual meeting and proxy statement.